zryska/Edge-Data-Store-Docs/V1/OpcUa/OpcUaOverview.md

 ]
 ```

-## OPC UA Adapter Security
+## OPC UA adapter security

-OPC UA security standard is concerned with the authentication of Client and Server applications, the authentication of users and confidentiality of their communication.
+The OPC UA security standard is concerned with the authentication of client and server applications, the authentication of users and confidentiality of their communication.
 As the security model relies heavily on Transport Level Security (TLS) to establish a secure communication link with an OPC UA server, each client, including the OSIsoft Adapter, must have a digital certificate deployed and configured.
-Certificates uniquely identify client applications and machines on servers and allow for creation of a secure communication link when trusted on both sides.
+Certificates uniquely identify client applications and machines on servers, and allow for creation of a secure communication link when trusted on both sides.

 OSIsoft Adapter for OPC UA generates a self-signed certificate when the first secure connection attempt is made.
-Each OPC UA Adapter instance creates a certificate store where it's own as well as the server’s certificates will be persisted.
+Each OPC UA Adapter instance creates a certificate store where its own certificates, as well as those of the server, will be persisted.

 ### Procedure